AbhiramRavula/Timetable-MECS/PROJECT_REPORT.md

 Despite its importance, timetable generation remains a challenging task in many colleges and universities.
 Traditional methods largely rely on manual planning or spreadsheet-based approaches, which are time-consuming and highly prone to errors.
 Common problems include overlapping classes, improper allocation of classrooms, unequal distribution of faculty workload, and difficulty in handling changes caused by holidays, faculty leave, or academic events.
 These challenges increase administrative workload and often result in confusion among stakeholders.
 With the advancement of information technology, there is a growing need for automated systems that can handle complex scheduling requirements efficiently.

-The **Web-Based Platform for Automated College Timetable Generation (College Timetable Ace)** is designed to address these issues by providing an intelligent and user-friendly scheduling solution.
+The **Web-Based Platform for Automated College Timetable Generation (Timetable MECS)** is designed to address these issues by providing an intelligent and user-friendly scheduling solution.
 The system automatically generates conflict-free timetables using a heuristic-based backtracking algorithm and predefined constraints, ensuring efficient allocation of faculty, classrooms, and time slots.
 It also supports role-based access for administrators, faculty, and students, enabling each user to interact with the system according to their responsibilities.

 By integrating modern web technologies and a scalable system architecture, the proposed platform improves administrative efficiency, reduces errors, and offers flexibility for rescheduling and event management.
 The system ultimately aims to support smart academic administration and enhance the overall educational experience.